 Is the SIGMA the same test used for OPP in Ontario, or in Saskatchewan

-Yes, the Sigma is the same test no matter where you write it, or no matter at which stage in the process you write it.
-In some areas, the Sigma is used as a screening test before the interviews, and in other areas, the Sigma is used as a final selection tool after the interviews.
+Yes, the SIGMA is the same test no matter where you write it, or no matter at which stage in the process you write it.
+In some areas, the SIGMA is used as a screening test before the interviews, and in other cases, such as with OPP, the SIGMA is used as a final selection tool after the interviews.
 But it is the same standardized test.

 In my opinion, given how the results are reported, I would advise to NOT guess unless you are pretty sure of your answer.
 You want to hit both accuracy and completion, knowing that very few who write the test can complete it in time.

 How many questions do I need to get right to pass the SIGMA?